 Speaking of scary, we were shown several of the battle sites in and around Kuwait City by a U.S. military guide.
-I’ll just say write that what we saw made the war much more real in that way that battle sites can.
+I’ll just say write that what we saw made the war much more real in that way that only actual battle sites can.

 But the event that stands out for me was playing in a tiny building, which served as an Officers’ Club, in the middle of nowhere.
 We were driven roughly three hours to the place from our base in Khobar Towers.
 And it looked like the only building for about two hundred miles.
 The whole thing couldn’t have been more than 1,500 square feet.

 We were greeted by a high-ranking Marine with enough hardware draped on his chest, lapel, and shoulders to make getting out of one’s seat a difficult exercise, even for a CrossFit winner.